 Showing your down some love will get rid of smells and stains, but more importantly it will rejuvenate the insulation of your coat.
 The more loft your coat has, the better it will be at keeping you warm, which is the whole point.

 Most backpackers are afraid to wash down because they think getting down wet will ruin it, but that’s not actually true.
+You can (and should) wash your down sleeping bag as well.
 When down gets wet it clumps together and loses its loft, so it performs poorly at holding in heat.
 But when it’s properly washed and dried, down will fluff up just like new and insulate your body much better.

 In addition, washing a down coat is super easy.
 It’ll take a little more time than washing normal clothes, but it’s well worth the effort.
 To wash your down jacket, all you’ll need is: